 SpareFoot defines a user as any email address in our system - so you can configure users to log in to MySpareFoot and manage your account, or just to get email notifications from us.

-First, navigate to the settings area of MySpareFoot
+First, navigate to your "User Management" in MySpareFoot

 What do the different permissions mean?